Carl Bildt: Annexation of Crimea

 Map of the EU 28 in 2013: Eastern Partnership.

-Bildt, together with Polish Foreign Minister Radosław Sikorski, was one of the main architects of the 2013 Eastern policy of the EU.
+Bildt, together with Polish foreign minister Radosław Sikorski, was one of the main architects of the 2013 Eastern policy of the EU.

-During Euromaidan, Carl Bildt has been criticized in Swedish media for ignoring and downplaying the issues with the Ukrainian Svoboda party.
-Johan Croneman at Dagens Nyheter has also condemned Bildt for pushing Prime Minister Fredrik Reinfeldt to rephrase himself after having expressed understanding of the Russians' concerns about the situation.
+During Euromaidan, Carl Bildt was criticised in Swedish media for ignoring and downplaying the issues with the Ukrainian Svoboda party.
+Johan Croneman at Dagens Nyheter also condemned Bildt for pushing Prime Minister Fredrik Reinfeldt to rephrase himself after having expressed understanding of the Russians' concerns about the situation.

 In a public message on Twitter, Bildt compared Viktor Yanukovych to Vidkun Quisling, writing that he was "sitting on foreign soil begging a foreign army to give his country to him".
-This has been described as "undiplomatic" by Christer Jönsson, professor in Political Science at the Lund University.
-Norwegian politician Anniken Huitfeldt also criticized Bildt's statement, saying that it showed "ignorance of history" and that it "does not contribute to solving the conflict".
-Torsten Kälvemark from Aftonbladet has criticized Bildt's statement as well.
-"Our Foreign Minister is ignorant, because it was actually Norway's legal head of state, Haakon VII, that during the war sat on foreign soil and hoped that he would with help from the British get back his country", he remarked.
-The culture editorial of the Aftonbladet newspaper where Torsten Kälvemark works has repeatedly been criticized since for being a tool of Russian propaganda in Sweden.

-Stefan Hedlund, professor at Uppsala University, stated that "Carl Bildt's threatening rhetoric should in this context be regarded as extremely destructive", in an article about the Russo-Ukrainian war.
+This has been described as "undiplomatic" by Christer Jönsson, professor in political science at the Lund University.
+Norwegian politician Anniken Huitfeldt also criticised Bildt's statement, saying that it showed "ignorance of history" and that it "does not contribute to solving the conflict".
+Torsten Kälvemark from Aftonbladet criticised Bildt's statement, writing in the newspaper: "Our Foreign Minister is ignorant, because it was actually Norway's legal head of state, Haakon VII, that during the war sat on foreign soil and hoped that he would with help from the British get back his country".
+The culture editorial of the Aftonbladet newspaper where Torsten Kälvemark works has repeatedly been criticised since for being a tool of Russian propaganda in Sweden.Stefan Hedlund, professor at Uppsala University, stated that "Carl Bildt's threatening rhetoric should in this context be regarded as extremely destructive," in an article about the Russo-Ukrainian war.
 Hedlund also suggested that Bildt should take a "time-out", and that progress can only be made through dialogue with Russia.

 In a radio interview with channel SR P1 on 15 March, Bildt stated that he considers the Crimean referendum illegal, and "invalid, no matter which way people vote".
 He continued his refusal to answer questions about Svoboda, saying that he "won't describe what that party is".
-His overall comment on the new regime in Kyiv was that it was a "reasonable and democratic government" and that he does not want to "play along with Russian propaganda".
+His overall comment on the new regime in Kyiv was that it was a fair, reasonable and democratic government and that he does not want to play along with Russian propaganda.

 In early 2015, a study made at the Swedish Defence Research Agency stated that Bildt had been a target of information warfare and that he was "regularly smeared in Russian state-controlled media".
 The reason was described to be Bildt's involvement in the Eastern Partnership program and that the project was perceived as a threat by the Russian government.

 In September 2015, Bildt visited Kyiv, where he argued that the EU should provide more financial support to Ukraine.